 As we had been talking about how micro plastics pollute the ocean, we decided to use our eco glitter to make some sparkly fishes.

 Lino printing is a favourite activity in our house, so we decided to print the fish rather than draw or paint them.
 And this seemed like a good time to introduce the kids to the technique of printing a colour graduation or blend.
 This is basically where you print using two colours together so they blend in the middle to make a third.

 We decided to print our fish a blend of blue to green (with a touch of yellow).
 Suitably oceanic colours that went well with the colours of our eco glitter!

 Linoprinting with Kids

-We used some linocut fish blocks that I had already carved for this project – I have done carving with the kids, but this time it was all about the printing and finishing, so it was easier and quicker to have a block ready for them to use.
+We used some linocut fish blocks that I had already carved for this project.
+I have done carving with the kids, but this time it was all about the printing and finishing.
+So we could get right to it, it was easier and quicker to have a ready-carved block for them to use.